 So on this day both Louisiana (named for a French king) and La Nouvelle Orléans (named for a French district), became part of the United States.
 Today, of course, La Nouvelle Orléans is New Orleans.

 An important day for America.
 And an important day for anyone who cares about cocktails.
-Also a great excuse for a Sazerac, the cocktail that's like liquid New Orleans.
-Enjoy!
+Also a great excuse for a Sazerac, a Vieux Carré or another of the numerious great New Orleans classic cocktails.

 Though you wouldn't believe it now, Cardiff wasn't officially made a city until 1905, and it wasn't until 50 years later that it beat the historic town of Caernarfon in being made the capital of Wales.